AnnikaYounge/annikayounge.github.io/cv.md

 layout: default
 permalink: /cv/
 ---
-For a copy of my CV, you can reach me at my email or [linkedin](https://www.linkedin.com/in/annika-younge).
+For a copy of my CV, reach out to my email or [linkedin](https://www.linkedin.com/in/annika-younge)!

 highlights:
 ## awards